CoreELEC/CoreELEC/README.md

-# THIS BRANCH COMPILES BUT IT IS NOT TESTED AND IT IS NOT MEANT FOR END USERS!
-USE `dev`

 # EmuELEC
 Retro emulation for Amlogic devices.
 Based on  [CoreELEC](https://github.com/CoreELEC/CoreELEC) and [Lakka](https://github.com/libretro/Lakka-LibreELEC) with tidbits from [Batocera](https://github.com/batocera-linux/batocera.linux).
 I just combine them with [Batocera-Emulationstation](https://github.com/batocera-linux/batocera-emulationstation) and some standalone emulators ([Advancemame](https://github.com/amadvance/advancemame), [PPSSPP](https://github.com/hrydgard/ppsspp), [Reicast](https://github.com/reicast/reicast-emulator), [Amiberry](https://github.com/midwan/amiberry) and others).